 1.1.
-These Conditions of use apply to you when you are using a contactless payment card or device to pay for travel on Lothian services where accepted.
+These Conditions of use apply to you when you are using a contactless payment card or device to pay for travel on Lothian services.
 These Conditions of Use set out your rights and obligations when using a contactless payment card and apply in addition to other Conditions of Carriage.
-See lothianbuses.com/conditions-of-carriage/.
+See our Conditions of Carraige here.

 1.2.
 For the purposes of these Conditions, a contactless payment card is a card or any device that is used to make contactless payments and which is used for travel on Lothian services.